 Doctors told Temple Grandin's mother that she'd never speak, let alone have a productive life.
 But her mother refused to believe it: she saw potential in her observant and creative child.
 As Temple grew, she learned to articulate how her mind worked: her astounding visual memory allowed her to draw whole blueprints from just one tour through a facility, and her empathy with animals helped her design spaces that helped them stay calm.
 Today, she is a powerful voice in science, advocating for autistic people like herself.
 This picture book biography told in rhyming text is an inspiring introduction to an important figure in scientific history.

 She began her life as Minty, a slave whose spirit would not be broken, despite the abuse heaped upon her.
 When she escaped to freedom, she called herself Harriet Tubman.
-And then when she returned, over and over, to help others through the Underground Railroad, she was called Moses -- because she was leading her people home.
+And then when she returned, over and over, to help others through the Underground Railroad, she was called Moses — because she was leading her people home.
 This evocative poetic telling of Tubman's life is accented with luminous illustrations for an unforgettable portrait.
-For more resources about this inspiring figure, visit our Harriet Tubman Collection.
+For more books for all ages about this inspiring figure, visit our Harriet Tubman Collection.

 A little girl becomes a hero to a vulnerable wolf cub in this touching wordless picture book.
 When a blizzard whips up on her way home from school, the girl is concentrating on getting home... until she spots the cub, who is far to little to survive alone.
 So, fearlessly, the girl takes the cub over streams and past other dangers to return it to its mother.
 And when it turns out that the long walk has left the girl in her own predicament, the wolf pack comes together to return the favor.
 Fascinating details in the expressive illustrations provide enticement to reread this charming story over and over.

 Ever since she was born, Eli has been by Astrid's side.
-But Astrid is getting older -- and so is Eli.
-So Astrid decides that Eli should enjoy the years before he slows down and creates a bucket list for him: everything from visiting the movie theater to eating spaghetti and meatballs at a restaurant!
-What's revealed over their activities, though, is an important truth: what they do isn't as important as that they do it together.
+He's been a bodyguard, a pillow, and her very first friend; he eats under her table and sleeps at her feet.
+But Astrid is getting older — and so is Eli.
+So Astrid decides that Eli should enjoy the years before he slows down and creates a bucket list for him: everything from visiting the movie theater to sleeping under the stars to eating spaghetti and meatballs at a restaurant!
+What's revealed over time, though, is that the most important thing is spending time together: "Being with Astrid was the only thing left on Eli’s bucket list.
+It was the only thing that had ever been on Eli’s bucket list."
 This tribute to the special relationship between a girl and her pet is full of heart.

 Princess Magnolia and Princess Sneezewort have an awesome playdate planned — the perfect chance for Magnolia to take a break from her secret life as the monster-defeating Princess in Black!
 But then a shout comes from outside Sneezewort's castle: a monster is on the loose.
 Princess Magnolia makes her excuses and transforms into the Princess in Black, but when she gets outside, the only thing she sees is another mysterious masked avenger.
 Who is this unexpected hero?
 And was the cry of monster really a false alarm?
 This new title in The Princess in Black early chapter book series is an ode to friendship and a reminder that two heroes are better than one!